Yellowweii/Hexo-Blog/source/_posts/English-practising.md

 - enormous /ɪˈnɔː.məs/ adj. extremely large He earns an enormous salary.
 - corrupt /kəˈrʌpt/ adj. dishonestly using your position or power to get an advantage, especially for money/ When information on a computer becomes corrupt, it cannot be used because it has changed and become wrong
   Both companies are under investigation for corrupt practices./ a corrupt file
-- preface /ˈpref.ɪs/ an introduction at the beginning of a book explaining its purpose, thanking people who helped the author, etc.
+- preface /ˈpref.ɪs/ an introduction at the beginning of a book explaining its purpose, thanking people who helped the author, etc
 - revise /rɪˈvaɪz/ v. to look at or consider again an idea, piece of writing, etc. in order to correct or improve it His helpfulness today has made me revise my original opinion/impression of him.
 - substantially /səbˈstæn.ʃəl.i/ adv. to a large degree